sparkflows/sparkflows-docs/docs/databricks/user-guide/databricks-clusters.rst

    :alt: Databricks
    :width: 80%

-If you want to see Cluster Details, Click on ``CLUSTER NAME``, it will display all informations.
+If you want to see Cluster Details, Click on ``CLUSTER NAME``, it will display all information.

 .. figure:: ../../_assets/configuration/cl_name.PNG